 Other Ways Students Can Be Involved In The Arts Programs

 School Concert: Each year we have a series of concerts at the school with each class performing.
 Students are encouraged to audition for a front of curtain act.
 If successful these students perform on the small stage in front of the curtain while the next item is being prepared on the main stage.

 Wakakirri/Schools Challenge Australia: A story/dance performance is another opportunity for students to be involved in music/drama.

 Florey Music Award

-Each year the Florey Music Award is given to a Year 7 student who has excelled in the field of music and has also been involved in extra-curricular music activities within the school.
-This award is designed to say thank-you to the student who has helped in the success of the schools music program.
-It is awarded at the Year 7 graduation ceremony and announced at the end of year assembly.
+Each year the Florey Music Award is given to a Year 6 student who has excelled in the field of music, has been involved in extra-curricular music activities within the school, supported others in music and modelled the school's RITCHR values.
+It is awarded at the Year 6 graduation ceremony and announced at the end of year assembly.

-For further information please do not hesitate to contact the school on 8264 3944 , Sue Legierski on 82643394 or email@example.com
+For further information please do not hesitate to contact the school on 8264 3944 or firstname.lastname@example.org